bikeshaving/crank/website/documents/guides/07-lifecycles.md

 ## Returning values from generator components

 When you return from a generator component, the returned value is rendered and the component scope is thrown away, same as would happen when using a function component.
-This means that while the component cannot have local variables, but represent sequences of renderings.
+This means that the component cannot have local variables which persist across returns.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";